 If this feature is enabled, or turned on, participants are given the ability to manually enter 5 days of data (the current day, and the previous 4).
 It's important to keep in mind that participants will need to log into the application, mobile or web, frequently to enter their data.
 As a best practice tip it's great to get into the habit of logging in once a day to enter the previous day's data.
+To enable the manual entry option, please adjust your App Settings from the admin center.
 Reference this article to see how users can enter their data manually.

 Why should I allow manual entry?

 Enabling manual entry as a device option allows more users to participate in your challenges.
 Most people are familiar with the top name brand fitness trackers: Fitbit, Garmin, Apple Watch, etc. However, there are many more options on the market offered at lower price points.

 These cost-efficient devices may track the same metrics (steps, distance, active minutes), but they do not have an API for us to integrate with, meaning we are unable to read the data automatically.
 Others may choose a low-tech device, such as a pedometer.
 Manual entry gives these users the opportunity to participate in step challenges by entering the data they've recorded on these low-tech devices.

 Wellness should be for everyone.
 Turning on manual entry ensures everyone is included in the opportunity to improve their health, even when they are using a low cost device.

 Are there any cons for allowing manual entry?